cogentcore/core/docs/content/styles.md

 })
 ```

 Note that the color is wrapped in [[doc:colors.Uniform]].
 That is because all colors in Cogent Core are specified as images, which allows for easy use of [[#gradient]]s and [[#background image]]s.
 For the [[#color scheme]] above, scheme colors are automatically converted to images, so you don't need to use colors.Uniform.
+You can use [[doc:colors.ToUniform]] to convert a scheme color back from an image to a color.

 Named colors do not adjust to light/dark mode and user [[settings]], so you should use the [[#color scheme]] instead when possible.
 However, if you do need colors outside of the color scheme, you can use color normalization functions as explained below.